 - While in the

-Chat notificationsmenu click the toggle button on the right side of the engagement you want to enable alerts for.
+Chat notificationsmenu activate the toggle button on the right side of the engagement you want to activate alerts for.

 - You're all set!
 You can now go ahead and adjust the settings to fit your needs.